 This is odd in the extreme.
 If Father, Son, and Spirit do not relate to one another in covenant essentially in their fundamental intratrinitarian fellowship, why should the contemplation of man's fall and redemption introduce something new and different in their relationship?
 And how should we think of God as the unchangeable God, if intratrinitarian relationships have been fundamentally and essentially changed in the pactum salutis?
 Apparently this argument has been considered speculative.35 It is not.
 To assert that the fundamental nature of the relationship among the three Persons of the Trinity cannot change because of considerations regarding man and history seems to be a plain and inescapable deduction from the fact of God's immutability.
 God is who He is from eternity and to eternity.
-What He does in regard to man - even when we are speaking of His eternal plan - does not and cannot introduce a new sort of relationship into the Godhead - as if the three Persons related without a covenant apart from considerations are introduced.
-It would mean that God's ad extra relations such as planning the creation of the world, the fall of man into sin, and the redemption of fallen man introduce ad intra changes, a new sort of relationships among the Trinitarian Persons, we must see pactum salutis as manifesting who and what God is in eternity.
+What He does in regard to man - even when we are speaking of His eternal plan - does not and cannot introduce a new sort of relationship into the Godhead - as if the three Persons related without a covenant apart from considerations of man and history but then find it necessary to enter a covenant when those considerations are introduced.
+It would mean that

+God's ad extra relations such as planning the creation of the world, the fall of man into sin, and the redemption of fallen man introduce ad intra changes, a new sort of relationship between the Father, Son, and Spirit.
+Rather than positing a change in the nature of the relationships among the Trinitarian Persons, we must see pactum salutis as manifesting who and what God is in eternity.
 If the reader grasps this point - which is not speculation but theological reasoning in the most refined sense of the word - then all the other arguments simply confirm this obvious theological deduction.